 The Camera is Always On - Cameras are always on and may or not be recording.
 Please refrain from making gestures (eye rolling, thumbs down etc.) or comments about the learners at any time.
 The footage will be viewed by medical faculty and observed by the learner.
 Discussions about the learner or case with faculty or other staff should be avoided in any recording area (clinical exam rooms, hospital simulation center).
-At the end of the encounter, the SP is to complete the learner evaluation checklists or provide feedback without editorializing.
+At the end of the encounter, the SP may be asked to complete the learner evaluation checklists or provide feedback without editorializing.
 Video recordings may be utilized for student or faculty review.
-Standardized Patients are prompted to electronically sign a video waiver routinely.
+All Standardized Patients sign a video and liability waiver.

-Summoning Assistance during an Encounter/Event - Signal to the hall monitor if you should need anything outside the exam room or on the computer you log into in the rooms.
-Questions, needing water and other requests can be accommodated, but please do not leave the room without letting someone know.
+Summoning Assistance during an Encounter/Event - Signal to simulation staff or faculty if you should need anything outside the exam room or on the computer you log into in the rooms.
+Questions or other requests can be accommodated, but please do not leave the room without letting someone know.